 15 Brothers: as a man I speak a covenant; though only of a man, once it has been ratified no one annuls or adds to it.
-16 But to Abraham were spoken the promises, 13 and to his Seed.
-He doesn't say "and to seeds", as about many, but "and to your seed", as about one, who is Christ.
-17 Further, I say this: a covenant confirmed beforehand by God in Christ14 cannot be annulled by the law that came four hundred and thirty years later.
-15 so as to make the promise of no effect.
-18 For if the inheritance were of law, it would no longer be of promise, but God granted it to Abraham by promise.
+16 But to Abraham were spoken the promises,10 and to his Seed.
+He does not say "and to seeds", as about many, but "and to your seed", as about one, who is Christ.
+17 Further, I say this: a covenant confirmed beforehand by God in Christ11 cannot be annulled by the law that came four hundred and thirty years later,12 so